deavmi/homepage/content/blog/niknak_updates.md

 TODO: Add this

-When progranming you tend to work with arrays a lot and depending on what you are doing you also may have to run a lot of algoritmns over said arrays, to either check them for elements, manipulate them and so forth.
+When programming you tend to work with arrays a lot and depending on what you are doing you also may have to run a lot of algoritmns over said arrays, to either check them for elements, manipulate them and so forth.
 Therefore as time went on and I saw myself continuously re-implementing specific array routines